Forricide/still-feel-alive/Chapter 6.md

 "Sorry."

-The information they provide during discussion is... interesting.
+The information they provide during discussion is interesting.
 Parahumans with weird or unusual powers are actually fairly common.
 As much as one might hear about invincible or super-strength or flight-capable capes in the news, there are plenty of powered individuals who apparently have utterly bizarre powers.
 Newter ("I picked my name because I'm kind of like a newt, actually."
-"Oh, really?") secretes an incredibly potent hallucinogen through his skin.
+"Oh, that makes sense...") secretes an incredibly potent hallucinogen through his skin.
 He says it has its uses both in combat and recreationally, although the idea of the latter is somewhat unpleasant to her.

 Sarah can split things that she touches.
 Considerably more impressive, especially when she demonstrates.